 The City intends to manage its Capital Improvement Program (CIP) to meet basic municipal infrastructure needs on a pay-go basis for fiscal years 2020-2024, without issuing new debt.
-The total expenditures planned (net cash flow CIP spend) for the FY2020 Capital Improvement Program are approximately \$32.6 million in FY2020.
-Anticipated expenditures of \$32.6 million are subject to change based on final available funding.
+The total expenditures planned for the FY2020 Capital Improvement Program are approximately \$32.5 million in FY2020.
+Anticipated expenditures of \$32.5 million is subject to change based on final available funding.

 Source of Revenue Amount

-GF Capital Investment Reserve \$18,450,000
+GF Capital Investment Reserve \$18,400,000

-School Construction Reimbursements & Other \$14,135,847
+School Construction Reimbursements & Other \$14,150,000

-Total FY2020 \$32,585,847
+Total FY2020 \$32,550,000

 The FY2020 Capital Improvement Program is comprised of new authorizations as well as a cash flow spending plan for existing and new authorizations.
 New authorizations represent the total project cost requested after prior year authorizations have been accounted for.
-For the FY2020 anticipated CIP, this amounts to \$24.5 million.
-New authorizations requested and approved in FY2020 will not necessarily be expended in the current year; the timing of expenditures depends upon project schedules.
+For the FY2020 anticipated CIP, this amounts to \$25 million.
+New authorizations requested and approved in FY2020 will not necessarily be expended in the current year depending on project timeline.

 Gross cash flow represents the total cost of each project prior to any reimbursements scheduled to occur in FY2020.
-For the FY2020 anticipated CIP, the gross cash flow amounts to \$52.0 million.
+For the FY2020 anticipated CIP, the gross cash flow amounts to \$51.3 million.
 Net cash flow represents the gross cash flow less anticipated reimbursements or contributions from other funding sources to be received in FY2020.
-For the FY2020 anticipated CIP, the net cash flow amounts to \$32.6 million.
-This figure represents the approximate \$32.6 million in CIP expenditures that will be funded on a pay-asyou-go basis.
+For the FY2020 anticipated CIP, the net cash flow amounts to \$32.5 million.
+This figure represents the approximate \$32.5 million in CIP expenditures that will be funded on a pay-as-you-go basis.